 • Battery electric

-The Americas winners in each class follow, based on vehicle class and energy category:
+The Americas winners in each class follow, based on the vehicle class and energy category:

 • Prototype internal combustion: “BYU SMV,” Brigham Young University, 1985.4 mpg